i ching

 9 old (changing) yang — to - - -o-

-These numbers are also associated with the Wu Xing and derived from 5 (earth) plus 1 to 4 (water, fire, wood, metal), see the Yellow River Map, e.g. in Wilhelm/Baynes.
+These numbers are also associated with the Wu Xing.
+They are derived from 5 (earth) plus 1 to 4 (water, fire, wood, metal), see the Yellow River Map, e.g. in Wilhelm/Baynes.

 As a different approach, let me number the elements in Aristotle’s circle as 1-2-3-4, starting a priori with any element and going in either direction of the circle.
 Now, map transformations of elements to the sum of the three elements involved, 1+2+3 = 6, 2+3+4 = 9, 3+4+1 = 8 and 4+1+2 = 7, where the element in the middle is the one that is transformed.